NEW! Japanese Swordsmanship Comparison Series" "Muso Shinden Ryu-Muso Jikiden Eishin Ryu DVD

 As an added bonus, the kata Ugoki Tsuzukeru Katana (the continuous flowing sword) is included in the study.
 This standing kata is a 35 move kata with multiple blocks and counters executed in several different directions.
 The kata is presented systematically each month adding section by section.
 First the moves, next the applications individually and then the applications connected in a 2 man bokken drill.
 The entire drill has 45 steps!

 Ugoki Tsuzukeru Katana is a great training kata as well as an exciting competition or demonstration kata!

 The entire series will contain:

-1. Complete step by step instruction of all 43 Traditional Kata in the MSR-MJER for a total of 86 kata along with 60 standing variations for the seated katatotaling 146 kata combined!
+1. Complete step by step instruction of all 43 Traditional Kata from the MSR and the MJER styles for a total of 86 kata along with 60 standing variations for the seated kata totaling 146 kata combined!

 2. Comparison, Kata by Kata, of these 2 major styles